Azure-Samples/compute-dotnet-manage-vmss-in-availability-zones/README.md

            - Create a zone resilient load balancer with
                   - the existing zone resilient ip address
                   - two load balancing rule which is applied to two different backend pools
-           - Create two zone redundant virtual machine scale set each associated with one backend pool
+           - Create two zone aware virtual machine scale set each associated with one backend pool
-           - Update the virtual machine scale set by appending new zone.

 ## Running this Sample ##